codex-academy/Front-end-Field-Guide/technology-and-tools.md

 Look at using the `srcset`and `sizes` attributes for `img` to provide different size images for different size screens.
 If you need to show different pictures (or different crops of the same image) at different screen sizes, look at the `picture` element.

-### Templating

 ## CSS

 CSS should be kept in a few, minified, external CSS files.
 Don't use inline style blocks or write inline CSS.
+(There is an exception to this guideline: when your CSS is very, very, small and can be included in the document so that the page has one less HTTP request)

 Write CSS like [SMACSS](http://www.smacss.com/).
 CSS is organised into: Base; Layout; (lots of) Modules; States.
 Kepp nesting shallow, and never use IDs for styling.